tband/linux-employ/README.md

    sudo ./uninstall.sh
 ```
 ## Wiki
-See https://github.com/tband/linux-employ/wiki for even more details.
+See https://github.com/tband/linux-employ/wiki for more details.